 The Deutscher Doppelkofverband (DDV) web site

-On Uwe Rasche's site, there is a description of the Essen system in German and in English.
-This is a system of signalling for tournament use.
-The system involves choice of lead, timing of announcements and deliberate hesitation during the play (Bridge players may be shocked by this last idea, but in Doppelkopf it is legal to hesitate intentionally, for example when waiting to see whether your partner wants to make an announcement).
+The Essen system is a system of signalling for tournament use.
+The system involves choice of lead, timing of announcements and deliberate hesitation during the play (Bridge players may be shocked by this last idea, but many Doppelkopf players consider it legal to hesitate intentionally, for example when waiting to see whether your partner wants to make an announcement).

 Doppelkopf Online Games and Software